jg-rp/liquid/docs/index.md

 # Python Liquid

-Liquid is a template language, where source text (the template) contains placeholders for variables, conditional expressions for including or excluding blocks of text, and loops for repeating blocks of text.
-Plus other syntax for manipulating variables and combining multiple templates into a single output.

-Python Liquid is a Python engine for the Liquid template language.
+Python Liquid is a Python engine for the Liquid, the safe, customer-facing template language.
 We follow [Shopify/Liquid](https://github.com/Shopify/liquid) closely and test against the [Golden Liquid test suite](https://github.com/jg-rp/golden-liquid).

 ## Install